 - Adding a canned formulation to the diet.

 - Heating food to approximately body temperature (~100°F [38°C]) **Note: If heating in the microwave, stir the food to ensure no hot pockets are left.

 - Adding a bit of low-sodium chicken, vegetable, or beef broth for flavor enhancement.

-- Temporarily home cooking with guidance from your veterinarian as to appropriate recipes.
+- Temporarily preparing a home cooked diet with guidance from your veterinarian as to appropriate recipes.

 What is my takeaway message?